FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Transferability of Training Dynamics

-Second, whether a transfer is successful or not depends mostly on the reference model, rather than the compatibility between the reference and the main models: The transfers from TinyBERT and $\text{ELECTRA}_\text{Small}$ to both main models are unsuccessful, and the transfers from other reference models to both main models are successful.
+Second, whether a transfer is successful or not depends mostly on the reference model, rather than the compatibility between the reference and the main models: The transfers from TinyBERT and $\text{ELECTRA}_\text{Small}$ to both main models are unsuccessful, and the transfers from other reference models to both main models are successful.\footnote{ We also include results using $\text{DeBERTaV3}_\text{Base}$ as the main model, and TinyBERT and $\text{DeBERTaV3}_\text{Small}$ as reference models on HSD in Table~\ref{tab:how_efficient_can_we_be_hsd}.
+Transfers from $\text{DeBERTaV3}_\text{Small}$ substantially outperform ERM, while those from TinyBERT underperform ERM, further suggesting that the reference model is decisive for successful transfers. }

 Third, interestingly, ID performance in all transfers remains high.
 In other words, ineffective reference models only impact the OOD performance of the main models.
 For instance, the transfer from $\text{ELECTRA}_\text{Small}$ to $\text{DeBERTaV3}_\text{Large}$ yields the best accuracy on MultiNLI despite its OOD performance being relatively poor.
 We suspect that weak models with poor ID performance often identify easy training instances as ambiguous data.
 While easy instances can be sufficient for obtaining satisfactory ID performance, they are insufficient for good OOD performance \citep{swayamdipta-etal-2020-dataset}.
 We discuss this in detail below.